markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/02/01/reiki/index.md

   - Reiki
 ---

-Or at least that’s what NewsHub would have us believe, with an [article published](https://www.newshub.co.nz/home/lifestyle/2021/01/auckland-reiki-healer-says-guided-energy-healing-on-the-rise-for-stressed-burnt-out-kiwis.html) on Tuesday about the benefits of Reiki, an energy healing technique that involves the practitioner manipulating your “energy field” by waving their hands around your body.
+Or at least that’s what NewsHub would have us believe, with an [article published](https://www.newshub.co.nz/home/lifestyle/2021/01/auckland-reiki-healer-says-guided-energy-healing-on-the-rise-for-stressed-burnt-out-kiwis.html) on Tuesday about the benefits of Reiki, an energy healing technique that involves the practitioner manipulating your "energy field" by waving their hands around your body.

 <!-- more -->